00dc/bitcoin_thief/README.md

 There is some tips for other platforms but the current implementation is mainly targeted at Windows.

 Again, this is merely a POC.
-Another important note, please do not actually spread this to users, it is merely for educational purposes.

 Virus writing for me is something creative and exciting but it is not something I condone using on systems you are not authroised to use.